 Source: LeSS – Large-Scale Scrum https://less.works/

 Continuous Integration (CI) is particularly important and supports quality assurance in fast-moving, agile development projects.
-CI intends that changes to the code can be integrated quickly or continuously into the existing code base (the “Master” or Version branch).
-Thus, the risk of merge conflicts, which always arise when many changes to the code are to be integrated simultaneously, is to be reduced or made controllable.
-According to the motto “If it hurts, do it more often”, developers integrate their changes with the master branch on a daily basis or at the latest after the development of a user story has been completed.
+CI aims for quick or continuous integration of changes to the code into the existing code base (the “Master” or Version branch).
+Thus, the risk of merge conflicts, which always arise when many changes to the code are being integrated simultaneously, is reduced or made controllable.
+Following the the motto “If it hurts, do it more often”, developers integrate their changes with the master branch on a daily basis or at the latest after the development of a user story has been completed.
 They are supported by an automated CI pipeline that performs the following functions: Integration Build, Test Build, Quality Build, Compliance Build.

 Quantitative, Metrics-Based QA System (ISO/IEC 25010:2019)

 Quality in software projects can generally and objectively be assessed according to the international standard ISO 25020:2019.
-ISO 25020 considers software quality as consisting of:
+According to ISO 25020 software quality consists in:

-Ultra Tendency suggests to base the assessment of the delivered software quality on the ISO 25020 or at least parts of it, respectively.
+Ultra Tendency bases the assessment of the delivered software quality on the ISO 25020, or at least parts of it, respectively.

-Adhering to a standard objectivizes quality related discussions between contracting partners.
+Adhering to an third-party standard objectivizes quality related discussions between contracting partners.

 // PROFESSIONAL DEPLOYMENT & OPERATIONS (DevOps)